 Cooperatives are democratic organizations controlled by their members—those who buy the goods or use the services of the cooperative—who actively participate in setting policies and making decisions.

-All members have an equal say in the governance of our cooperative.
 We use a collective-board model of direct democracy, with decisions made on the basis of one member, one vote.
 The cooperative is managed on a daily basis by an Executive Member, who is elected from the membership and accountable to the collective board.
 These arrangements ensure that our subsidiaries retain democratic values while recognizing the need for executive authority in a business venture.

 |Our Operating Agreement establishes quorum and approval thresholds for a variety of decisions, with certain major decisions such as amendments to the Operating Agreement or dissolution subject to unanimous consent.|